EvFoAn/TrafficControl/README.md

-# 1. Traffic Control configuration  proccess Linux, Rpi4, OrangePi Zero etc
+# Traffic Control configuration Linux, Rpi4, OrangePi Zero etc

 # This app is 100% code written by ChatGPT.
-I just fixed the html code so it displays correctly.
+# I just fixed the html code so it displays correctly.

-# This application can display the speed of internet traffic and calculate the transmitted data by IP addresses, as well as calculate all internet traffic.
-You can see it on the picture.
+# This application can display the speed of internet traffic and calculate the
+# transmitted data by IP addresses, as well as calculate all internet traffic.
+# You can see it on the picture.

 ----